jrodriguezdiazz/jrodriguezdiazz/README.md

       alt="Personal photo: jrodriguezdiazz" />
   </a>
   <p>
-    Jorge is an experienced software engineer with 4 years of industry experience developing web applications.
-His strong technical skills include expertise in modern web technologies such as React, NodeJS, TypeScript, HTML, CSS, and SQL.
-He's a team player who is eager to learn and always willing to help others.
-With his vast experience and skill set, Jorge is an invaluable asset to any web development team.
+    Jorge is a skilled Software Engineer with five years of professional experience in crafting and optimizing web applications.
+He has a strong technical knowledge of modern web technologies such as Next.js, PostgreSQL, TypeScript, and Node.js.
+Jorge is known for his collaborative spirit and willingness to help his peers.
+He is constantly seeking to expand his knowledge and skills.
   </p>
   <ul>
     <li class="has-line-data" data-line-start="1" data-line-end="2">